Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 3.

 S: They can't avoid confused discussions about ethics and various systems and rules for organizing relations, such as anarchy and democracy.

 The problem with dualism* in theology - God and Evil - is that it doesn't have the idea of a non-created whole with parts.
-This means that God is not present in an understandable way in creation, which leads to the idea that either God does not control creation - the theory of deism - or that he controls it as we do socially through commandments and punishments.
+This means that God is not present in an understandable way in creation.
+This leads to the idea that either God does not control creation - the theory of deism - or he controls it as we control socially: through commandments and punishments.
 So in this view, too, humans have free will, bound only by the mechanical laws that rule creation, and they must therefore blindly follow God's authoritarian commandments in order to avoid Evil or punishment.

 P: When you said a moment ago that the sun's light is meaningful, you don't mean that the sun is conscious?